philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 ```
 salloc
 module load samtools
-samtools depth Sfa_denovoSSL_100k.bam | awk '{sum+=$3} END { print "Average (covered sites) = ",sum/NR}'
+samtools depth Sfa_reduced_denovoSSL_100k.bam | awk '{sum+=$3} END { print "Average (covered sites) = ",sum/NR}'
 ```

-What was the mean depth of coverage?
-What range of coverage should we use?
+What was the average depth of coverage?
+What range of coverage would we use?

--->The mean coverage is 138, so we will use minimum depth 46 and maximum depth 276.
+-->The average coverage is ~12, so we will use minimum depth 4 and maximum depth 24.

-With this level of coverage we should be pretty confident in calling heterozygous sites.
+With this level of coverage we would be fairly confident in calling heterozygous sites, but we might have some false negatives.

+Now, let's switch over to the full dataset from which the reduced dataset we've been working on was generated.
+This dataset can be found in `data/mkBAM/shotgun_100k` and has been processed through step 2 already.
+Calculate average depth of coverage for this dataset.

 We can also examine the mapping visually using a program called IGV (<ins>I</ins>ntegrative <ins>G</ins>enomics <ins>V</ins>iewer).
 We will take a closer look at our mapping results using this program while we are running some of the next steps.